-Jules Brunet was sent to Japan to train the country's soldiers in Western tactics.
-He wound up staying in order to aid the samurai in a battle against Imperialists trying to further Westernize the country.
+Jules Brunet was sent to Japan to train their military in Western tactics before fighting for the samurai against Meiji Imperialists during the Boshin War.

 The True Story Of The The Last Samurai: The Boshin War

 Japan of the 19th century was an isolated nation.
 Contact with foreigners was largely suppressed.
 But everything changed in 1853 when American naval commander Matthew Perry appeared in Tokyo’s harbor with a fleet of modern ships.

 For the first time ever, Japan was forced to open itself up to the outside world.
 The Japanese then signed a treaty with the U.S. the following year, the Kanagawa Treaty, which allowed American vessels to dock in two Japanese harbors.
 America also established a consul in Shimoda.

 The event was a shock to Japan and consequently split its nation on whether it should modernize with the rest of the world or remain traditional.
 Thus followed the Boshin War of 1868-1869, also known as the Japanese Revolution, which was the bloody result of this split.

 On one side was Japan’s Meiji Emperor, backed by powerful figures who sought to Westernize Japan and revive the emperor’s power.
 On the opposing side was the Tokugawa Shogunate, a continuation of the military dictatorship comprised of elite samurai which had ruled Japan since 1192.

 Although the Tokugawa shogun, or leader, Yoshinobu, agreed to return power to the emperor, the peaceful transition turned violent when the Emperor was convinced to issue a decree that dissolved the Tokugawa house instead.

 The Tokugawa shogun protested which naturally resulted in war.
 As it happens, 30-year-old French military veteran Jules Brunet was already in Japan when war broke out.